My vitiligo is starting to get in the way of my sex life — Help!

 I have Vitiligo on my penis and on other parts of my body, but it's really starting to mess with my head with girls when they first see my penis.
 I mean, there's nothing wrong with it, it just has loss of pigmentation.
 What should I do?

-Your best bet is to simply acknowledge that your penis looks different from others your partner might have seen before and then to move on.
-Most likely, your partner(s) will move forward with you and no longer notice the color of your penis.
-What a boring world it would be if every penis looked exactly the same!
+Ultimately, your best bet is likely to simply acknowledge and explain why your penis looks different from others that your partners might have seen before.
+Your partners can then choose how they want to proceed, and they may very well be totally fine with it after they’ve learned why you look the way you do.
+Besides, what a boring world it would be if every penis looked exactly the same!

 Can’t find information on the site about your health concern or issue?

 Submit a new comment